d-e-k-k/d-e-k-k/README.md

 <br>

 :wave:Hi there, my name is David!
 I am a developer that loves making and breaking everything from Rpis to Apis.
-I enjoy Javascript, Python, and IOT devices.
+I enjoy Javascript, Python, embedded systems, and IOT devices.

 ### My showcase projects are:
 <details>